GuidanceMantras/GuidanceMantras/README.md

 - Do not think that you have to do everything on your own and company will not run without my work
 - You should know how to work with old and young people in life and behave/deal with old and young people

+## Economy
+- Learn to interpret economy, so that you can make financial decision in your life

 ## Technologies
 - If you are a non technical degree holder, it is better to have a basic knowledge of each technologies such as Programming, Data Base, Artificial Intelligence, Cloud
 - Some technologies will help you to understand the world and better prepare for exams(mainly government exams) and other things